-- Receiving - and not reporting - confidential information about the exam prior to your exam
+Receiving – and not reporting – confidential information about test questions prior to your exam

 We’ve seen a significant increase in the advertising of services that promise a “100% pass guarantee” or “passing without taking the exam.”
 While many of these services are a scam to take candidates’ money, some are actually services offering proxy testing.
-These services are often advertised via direct messages on WhatsApp, LinkedIn, WeChat, and other social media platforms, which are hard for us to monitor.
+These services are often advertised via direct messages on WhatsApp, LinkedIn, WeChat, TaoBao, and other social media platforms.
 If you are solicited by any of these services, please send an email to [email protected].

 First, if your proctor detects misconduct during your exam, they can immediately end your testing session.
 Additionally, our Exam Security team will investigate any instances of suspected misconduct.
-If the investigation shows misconduct did occur, we can take the following actions:
+If the investigation shows misconduct did occur, we can take disciplinary action, including:

 Banning you from taking PMI exams, either permanently or for a period of time